NSO-developer/tme-demo/README.md

 ### Network Services
 Network services are created by dragging the `+` button next to the tenant's *Network Services* header in the sidebar on to the topology window.
-The position the button is dropped indicates where the service chain icon will be created.
+The service chain icon will be created where the button is dropped.

 The service chain will be created according to the Network Service Descriptor (NSD) chosen.
 Example NSDs included with the demo are virtual PE (vPE) and